The History of Fonoteca

 The true history of FONOTECA is a long story.
 If you’re ready, read on…

-Anyway, I was skint, and he needed help separating, drying, cleaning and refurbishing his damp disks.
-He offered some money, and a chance to spend a week or two with him chatting and mostly giggling as we both tried to put a brave face on what was a catastrophic situation.
+To hear that he’d suffered a flood was a shock, but frankly he didn’t seem that bothered.
+Anyway, he needed help separating, drying, cleaning and refurbishing his damp disks.
+It meant a chance to spend a week or two together, chatting, giggling and talking music, as we tried to put a brave face on what was a undoubtably, a vinyl catastrophe.

-Throughout that following winter I was invited back to play regularly, and from having no outlet for my music I was suddenly playing exactly what I wanted to play, at a venue so perfect for me it seemed unreal.
+Throughout that following winter I was regularly invited back to play at Malanga, and from having no outlet for my music I was suddenly playing exactly what I wanted to play, at a venue so perfect for me it seemed unreal.
 Malanga kept calling and asking if I could host another night, but with my work commitments it was impossible for me to confirm a specific date.
-Eventually, in August of 2017, I could confidently say “Yes, I can do that date!”
-A joyous moment, all until Kike asked me, “What should we call it?”
+Eventually, in August of 2017, I could confidently say “yes'”.
+It was a joyous moment, and then Kike asked me, “What do we call the party?”
+I could only think of one name, FONOTECA – the music archive – and I had a rock solid idea for how I wanted to run the night.
 The rest is history.
-I could only think of one name ‘Fonoteca’ – the music archive – and I had a rock solid idea for how I wanted to run the night.

 The best parties I’ve ever been to have been free.
 Malanga was free, and I loved that.
 The other huge factor, and I think the most important one, was that the owners of Malanga Cafe – Omar, Juan and Kike – had made their investments and embarked on a project which aimed to provide a musical and spiritual alternative to the soul-less, expensive and superficial vulgarity that had become the standard practice in the Ibiza nightclub scene.
 Malanga opened at midnight, and it closed at 6am like every self-respecting club, but it didn’t charge a single peseta on the door.